Mathematics Ph.D. (Ithaca)

 Application Requirements and Deadlines

-Fall, Jan.
-4; no spring admission
+Fall, December 15; no spring admission

-- all Graduate School Requirements, including the TOEFL Exam for Non-Native English Applicants
+- All Graduate School Requirements, including the English Language Proficiency Requirement for all applicants

 We do not require you to choose a specific research area or a dissertation advisor at the outset of your graduate education.
 The best way to make an informed choice of a research area and to make headway in it is to gain knowledge in a number of areas of mathematics.
-As a beginning student you will be taking various required core courses in basic subjects.
-Furthermore, aside from providing research training we prepare our students for careers as professional mathematicians in a variety of settings including academia, business and government.
-Our aim therefore is to educate flexible and broadly knowledgeable mathematicians, and to this end we offer besides the core courses a wide selection of advanced courses and seminars.
+As a beginning student, you will be taking various required core courses in basic subjects.
+Furthermore, aside from providing research training, we prepare our students for careers as professional mathematicians in a variety of settings including academia, business, and government.
+Our aim, therefore, is to educate flexible and broadly knowledgeable mathematicians, and to this end, we offer besides the core courses a wide selection of advanced courses and seminars.

 We will help you develop the oral and written communication skills expected of a professional mathematician.
 You will acquire these skills in part through courses and dissertation work.
-Active participation in our many seminars, several of which are targeted to students, is another way to improve your presentation skills and will also ease your transition from a learner to a researcher of mathematics.
-In addition, many practising mathematicians are involved in teaching at some level, and that is why we require every student to undergo our teaching assistant training program and to participate in the teaching mission of the mathematics department.
+Active participation in our many seminars, several of which are targeted at students, is another way to improve your presentation skills and will also ease your transition from a learner to a researcher of mathematics.
+In addition, many practicing mathematicians are involved in teaching at some level, and that is why we require every student to undergo our teaching assistant training program and to participate in the teaching mission of the mathematics department.